russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 What Yogi book did Steve Jobs read?

-At the 2011 memorial service of Steve Jobs, attendees were handed a small brown box on their way out that contained a copy of Paramahansa Yogananda’s book, Autobiography of a Yogi.
-According to Walter Isaacson’s biography, Jobs first read Autobiography of a Yogi as a teenager, then reread it in India and has read it once a year ever since.
+At the 2011 memorial service of Steve Jobs, attendees were handed a small brown box on their way out that contained a copy of Paramahansa Yogananda's book, Autobiography of a Yogi.
+According to Walter Isaacson's biography, Jobs first read the Autobiography of a Yogi as a teenager, then reread it in India and has read it once a year ever since.
 In 1974, Jobs traveled to India, seeking spiritual enlightenment.
-He had an incredible realization that his intuition was his greatest gift, and he needed to look at the world from the inside out.
+Apple co-founder had an incredible realization that his intuition was his greatest gift, and he needed to look at the world from the inside out.

 image